MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-report-themes.md

 ## Considerations and limitations

-If you're using one of our original themes, the "Classic" theme, or a custom theme that you imported on top of one of these, the text section of the theme dialog box isn't available for configuring.
+If you're using one of the original themes, the "Classic" theme, or a custom theme that you imported on top of one of these, the text section of the theme dialog box isn't available for configuring.

 Built-in themes that are affected by this limitation include the following themes:
 - Classic